 Explain the relevance of any data sources and resulting adjustments made relevant to the current rate proposal, particularly regarding the morbidity assumption.

-A comparison of the population or industry study to the in-force related to the rate proposal should be performed, if applicable.
+A comparison of the population or industry study to the in force related to the rate proposal should be performed, if applicable.

 Explain how claims cost expectations at older ages and later durations are developed if data is not fully credible at those ages and durations.